 Santo Domingo Dominican Republic Temple

-99th operating temple
+99th dedicated temple in operation

 © Michael Provard.
 All rights reserved.